yegor256/blog/_drafts/takes-architecture.md

 final Response response = take.act();
 {% endhighlight %}

 There are basically two steps.
-The first one is getting an instance of [`Take`](http://www.takes.org/apidocs-0.9/org/takes/Take.html) from `takes` and the second one is getting an instance of `Response` from `take`.
+The first one is creating an instance of [`Take`](http://www.takes.org/apidocs-0.9/org/takes/Take.html) from `takes`, and the second one is creating an instance of `Response` from `take`.
-Why it's done this way?
+Why is it done this way?
 Mostly in order to separate responsibilities.
 An instance of [`Takes`](http://www.takes.org/apidocs-0.9/org/takes/Takes.html) is responsible for dispatching a request and instantiating the right `Take`, and an instance of `Take` is responsible for creating a response.